Who we are

 We may use your information to:

 We review our retention periods for personal information on a regular basis.
-We are legally required to hold some types of information to fulfil our statutory obligations, for example administration of our membership database and the collection of Gift Aid.
+We are legally required to hold some types of information to fulfil our statutory obligations, for example administration of our membership database.
 We will hold your personal information on our systems for as long as is necessary for the relevant activity or as long as is set out in any relevant contract you hold with us.

 What is the lawful basis for our processing activities?